Eelaf-Adam/Coding-lab_Group26/README.md

 ## 🏥💡 Automated Log Management System for Healthcare Monitoring
 ### A. About the project:
 This project aims to provide an automated log management system, designed to enhance patient care and the operations in hospitals.
-It supports healthcare environments with an effecient process flow.
+It supports healthcare environments with an efficient process flow.

 ### B. Project objective:
 By developing this project the following objectives will be acheived: